Jasioski/dev-config-files/README.md

 # Dev Config Files

 Here are the config files I use for setting up my machine when developing Software.
-These include my Vim and bash config, as well as scripts I use to download all the necessary programming languages, and IDE's I generally use for development.
+These include my Vim and Bash config, as well as scripts I use to download all the necessary programming languages, and IDE's I generally use for development.

 # Warning
 Most of this will work on any system,